 - Go to ‘print’ and then choose 'Save as PDF' in the print dialogue box

-- You can download free software that will enable you to print EPS, PDF files to disk:
+- You can download free software which will enable you to print EPS/PDF files to disk:

 4.3.
 Preparing graphs and diagrams (line art)

 4.3.1.
 General information

 - The maximum figure size, including lettering and labels, is 180 mm × 210 mm.